TommasoBarberis/Genomic-and-transcriptomic-evolution-of-D.-Suzukii/README.md

 ## Data

-DNA poolseq data from D.suzukii obtained with Illumina sequencing (2*100pb) :
+DNA poolseq data from D.suzukii obtained with paired-end Illumina sequencing (2*100pb) :
 - One poolseq for G0
 - One poolseq for each media in G12 (strawberry, cherry and cranberry)